arthurhammer/arthurhammer.de/_posts/2019-07-15-zugspitz-ultratrail-2019.md

 {% include figure.html src="/assets/2019-07-15-zut10.png" alt="Message from the race directors" %}

 I would not get to run my first 100k.
-Disappointing but that's just what trail running is: being in tune with nature.
+Disappointing but that's just what trail running is about: being in tune with nature.
 Whatever the mountain throws at us, it's our job to adapt.
 I am thankful for the race directors for putting people's safety first.

 This would now be a different race for me.
 I knew I could handle it easily seeing my peak training run had been a 70k, longer than the new route.
 So I threw my original strategy overboard and decided to just take it easy.
 Focus on spending time on the mountains, with beautiful scenery and cool people.